From Hype to Collapse: Investigating Rug Pull Scams on Solana: Introduction

 \textbf{Contributions.} The main contributions of this paper are summarized as follows:

-\begin{itemize}[leftmargin=*, topsep=0pt] \item We present a systematic characterization of the on-chain behavioral patterns and fraud mechanisms of Rug Pulls on Solana.
-We highlight key differences between Rug Pulls on Solana and Ethereum (see Section~\ref{sec:cmp_ETH_SOL}) and characterize the full lifecycle of Rug Pulls on Solana, from token issuance and promotion to scam execution.
-Based on this analysis, we identify three representative fraud patterns: \textit{Freeze Authority Abuse}, \textit{Liquidity Withdrawal}, and \textit{Pump-and-Dump}.
+\begin{itemize}[leftmargin=*, topsep=0pt] \item We systematically characterize the on-chain mechanisms of Rug Pulls on Solana, contrast them with their Ethereum counterparts in Section~\ref{sec:cmp_ETH_SOL}, and trace the full lifecycle from token issuance to scam execution.
+From this analysis we distill three representative behavioral patterns: \textit{Freeze Authority Abuse}, \textit{Liquidity Withdrawal}, and \textit{Pump-and-Dump}, and curate a manually verified benchmark of 117 confirmed Rug Pull tokens.

-\item We design and implement \textbf{SolRugDetector}, a detection tool tailored for identifying Rug Pulls on Solana.
-SolRugDetector detects fraudulent tokens solely based on on-chain transaction and state data.
-Experimental results demonstrate that SolRugDetector effectively identifies the three representative Rug Pull patterns and outperforms existing tools, achieving an F1-score of 0.96 on a dataset of real-world fraud incidents.\looseness=-1

-\item We construct and release the first public dataset of Rug Pulls on Solana, which consists of two parts: (i) a benchmark dataset containing 117 manually verified Rug Pull tokens, and (ii) a large-scale in-the-wild dataset comprising 76,469 fraudulent tokens detected from newly issued tokens during the first half of 2025.
-This dataset provides valuable resources and benchmarking data for future research and industrial applications.

-\item Based on the large-scale measurement results, we conduct a systematic analysis of the Rug Pull ecosystem on Solana.
-Our findings reveal that these scams heavily rely on trending topics and camouflage strategies in token naming, exhibit deceptive characteristics in social media promotion, and typically have extremely short lifecycles.
-Moreover, we observe a clear trend toward organized operations driven by coordinated fraud syndicates. \end{itemize}